genesiscommunitysuccess/docs/docs/03_server-modules/02_data-server/02_basics.md

 ## The simplest possible definition

-Your app-name-dataserver.kts kotlin script file contains all the queries you create.
+Your _application-name_-dataserver.kts kotlin script file contains all the queries you create.
 These are wrapped in a single `dataServer` statement.
 Our example below shows a file with a single query, which publishes changes to the table INSTRUMENT_DETAILS.